Super Mario Bros 3 Nintendo NES Review

 In the pantheon of game franchises, there are very few single entries that can lay claim to bringing sweeping, long-lasting changes to the franchise.
 In a storied franchise such as Mario, this feat is even more impressive.

-best commercially successful video games of all time.
+Gamers loved the new overworld map, the wide variety of suits Mario could now use, item storage and even the Koopa Kids first made their appearance in this game.
+With more than 18 million units sold worldwide, Super Mario Bros 3 is one of the best commercially successful video games of all time.
 The hype for the game was so massive, that it had an entire live action movie called The Wizard (starring Fred Savage and Tobey Maguire) that was basically a long advertisement for the game.

 Bowser is up to no good again and wants to take over the Mushroom Kingdom with the Koopa Kids.
 Everyone’s favorite plumber is hell-bent on not letting this happen.
 To make things more interesting, the Koopa Kids have transformed the Mushroom Kings into monstrosities by stealing their magic wand.
 To save the day, Mario must defeat each of the Koopa Kids, restore the Mushroom Kings to a normal state, and then confront and defeat Bowser to save the Mushroom Kingdom.
 Also, Princess Toadstool is waiting for him at the end.

 And there are several changes to the gameplay formula that have since become standard series fare – the ability to fly and pick up koopa shells for use as weapons.
 There are also a ton of new enemy types such as dry bones, flying goombas, chain chomps and boos.
 If you’ve played a few Mario games, you might have seen these meanies around.
 Super Mario Bros 3 is where they made their debut.
 The controls are tight and responsive, making your adventures even more fun.

-This game introduced several new power-ups to the franchise beyond the normal fire-spitting and size-boosting ones.
+This game introduced numerous new power-ups to the franchise beyond the normal fire-spitting and size-boosting ones.
 The new powers Mario has access to include – The Frog Suit, The Tanooki Suit, the P-Wing and something called the Super Leaf.
-Depending on which level you’re attempting to beat, you must pick and choose among these powerups carefully.
+Depending on which level you’re attempting to beat, you must pick and choose among these power ups carefully.
 In some levels, you’re better off equipping something that allows you to fly, while others may require you to modify your attacks and make them more powerful.

-Super Mario Bros 3 allows players to progress through the game in a non-linear fashion through a world map.
-You can choose which route you want to take to the end castle and even skip over some levels along the way occasionally.
-The worlds are also filled with mini games and Toad Houses which allow you to gain goodies like extra lives.
+In a non-linear fashion through a world map.
+You can decide which route you want to take to the end castle and even skip over some levels along the way occasionally.
+The worlds are also filled with mini-games and Toad Houses, which allow you to gain goodies like extra lives.
 You can save the items you gain through these for use in future levels.

 And everyone’s favorite underwater levels.
 The levels are all beautifully designed and have a nice connected feel.
 You’ll come across airships, platforms that move along cables and levels that scroll both ways.
 This makes the level design far more intricate than previous games in the series, and the back-and-forth navigation really conveys a sense of scale.

-There’s very little to dislike in Super Mario Bros 3.
+Yes, There’s very little to dislike in Super Mario Bros 3.
 The gameplay is pitch-perfect platforming goodness, and the varied and challenging levels keep things fun all the way.
 The campaign will last you a decent amount of time if you play it all the way through.
 While the lack of a save game might get in the way occasionally, it’s a minor annoyance that can be fixed by using the Warp Worlds.
 Great gameplay, fantastic sound and retro goodness makes this one of the best Mario games of all time!